cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/manage-backups.md

 $ curl -o "YOUR_BACKUP_FILE_NAME" "GENERATED_URL"
 {% endhighlight %}

-## Restoring a backup

-You can restore a backup directly through Cloud66 dashboard backup page.
-There is a **restore button** for each backup that will automatically download that backup to your server and restore it.
-If you'd prefer to do so manually, follow one of the guides below.

 ## Preparing files for manual restoration

 After downloading a backup you will need to follow several steps to restore that data.
 Except for the first two, these steps differ by database engine.